felixbockel/phd_work/README.md

 ## Code

-1) bash_scripts were used to transform raw data for all patients
+1) bash_scripts were used to transform raw data for all patients.
-2) r_scripts were used to analyse transformed data from 1)
+2) r_scripts were used to analyse transformed data from 1).

 # Monthly Quality Assurance of an MRI using an ACR (American College of Radiology) phantom